 In certain groups playing certain types of games, the Mastermind Rogue can be an incredibly cool class.

 However, without doing that, the Mastermind only really has two unique abilities to use in combat.
-Assuming that the game has gone from level 2 to level 17, the novelty of Master of Tactics would likely wear thin by level 10.
+Assuming that the game has gone from level 2 to level 17, the novelty of Master of Tactics would almost certainly wear thin by level 10.

 A good subclass should complement and enhance the base features of its class, but I feel that Mastermind just misses this mark.
 If I’m wanting to play a manipulative spy-type character, there’s no real compelling reason to choose the Mastermind over the College of Whispers Bard.